jamesbolitho/silverstripe-frontenduploadfield/README.md

 # Frontend Uploadfield

-Frontend UploadField for SilverStripe 4 with Dropzone.js.
+Frontend UploadField for SilverStripe 4 with Dropzone.js.  jQuery is also required to be included in your front end template.

 ## Installation